j0ju/x6100-fw-mangler/README.md

  * ease debugging

 ## Features
- * generates a runable SDCard image with some modidications with an new partition layout
+ * generates a runable SDCard image with some modifications with an new partition layout
  * generates a runable update image on SDCard with some modifications with a new partition layout
  * integrates some more helper utils from Alpine into stock images